xan105/node-win-verify-trust/README.md

 API
 ===

-⚠️ This module is only available as an ECMAScript module (ESM).
+⚠️ This module is only available as an ECMAScript module (ESM) with named export.

-Only the following file ext are allowed : '.exe', '.cab', '.dll', '.ocx', '.msi', '.xpi'
+Only the following file ext are allowed : '.exe', '.cab', '.dll', '.ocx', '.msi', '.msix', '.xpi'

 ### <Promise> isSigned(string filePath) : bool